What is Mortgage Life Insurance?

 Some people choose both insurance options – Mortgage Life Insurance to pay out their mortgage loan balance (up to the maximum specified in the certificate of insurance), and Term Life Insurance to leave their survivors with additional money to use as they wish.

-Vicky and Bob, who have two children, have been approved for a $250,000 mortgage to purchase a home.
-Vicky is the primary income earner, and the family’s ability to make their mortgage payments is largely dependent on her income.
+Anne-Sophie and Mathieu, who have two children, have been approved for a $250,000 mortgage to purchase a home.
+Anne-Sophie is the primary income earner, and the family’s ability to make their mortgage payments is largely dependent on her income.

-Peace of mind and predictability of expenses are important for Vicky and Bob, so they purchase Mortgage Life Insurance for Vicky, which will pay out the balance of their mortgage (up to the maximum specified in the certificate of insurance) in the event of her death.
-They like the fact that their premiums will not change over the life of their mortgage, which means that they are not exposed to higher costs for this coverage as Vicky ages or possibly develops health issues.
+Peace of mind and predictability of expenses are important for Anne-Sophie and Mathieu, so they purchase Mortgage Life Insurance for Anne-Sophie, which will pay out the balance of their mortgage (up to the maximum specified in the certificate of insurance) in the event of her death.
+They like the fact that their premiums will not change over the life of their mortgage, which means that they are not exposed to higher costs for this coverage as Anne-Sophie ages or possibly develops health issues.

 Do I Need Mortgage Life Insurance?